micromata/projectforge-continuous-db/README.md

 projectforge-continuous-db
 ==========================

-Use this package for continuous delivery of your software.
+Use this light-weight package for continuous delivery of your software.

 Any initial setup of the data-base as well as update-scripts are very easy to manage programmatically.
 The JPA annotations are supported, therefore you may set-up a complete data-base schema with only a few lines of code.